rubenwardy/minetest_modding_book/_en/basics/getting_started.md

     └── mymod (optional)
         └── ... mod files

-Please note that a modpack is not a *game*.
+Please note that a modpack is not a *Game*.
 Games have their own organisational structure which will be explained in the Games chapter.